Hidden Crypto Project Risks: Spotting Structural Weakness Early

 A strong project shows cohesion.

-A weak one reveals cracks in internal structure long before the collapse.
+A weak one reveals cracks in internal structure long before collapse.
+Leadership drift tends to create execution paralysis, which slowly erodes both developer and community confidence.

 If one piece collapses, the entire ecosystem follows — a major structural weakness